 Most of the swingers in my sample were married or cohabiting, the great majority had been in a relationship for well over 10 years, and for most this was their first marriage.
 A small number had been married more than once and there were no apparent differences between men and women in the length of and frequency of marriage.
 Most had been swinging anywhere between three years and 12 years, which suggests that swinging, overall, adds to the longevity of the marital relationship.

 Since swingers are often characterized as having a more permissive attitude towards sexuality, a characteristic often associated with individuals who hold liberal social views, one would expect the swingers would be more “liberal” in their social and political affiliations.
 But my data suggests swingers’ political views that run the gamut of the political spectrum.
 It seems that swingers are not a politically homogenous group.
 Rather, swingers hold disparate political ideology, from social conservatism to liberalism and socialism with a certain percentage holding no political views at all.
 However, interesting to note that of all political categories, Republicans held the majority.

-And where do they?
+And where do they live?
 Mostly, swingers live in urban and metropolitan communities with populations between 500,000 and 1,000,000 people.
-But swingers are no longer restricted to urban communities, it seems that they have migrated to suburbia and even rural communities as well.
-About one-fourth of the respondents reported living either in a rural setting or in a community with less then 50,000 people.
+But swingers are no longer restricted to urban communities; it seems that they have migrated to suburbia and even rural communities as well.
+About one-fourth of the respondents reported living either in a rural setting or in a community with less than 50,000 people.